KiltedCode/khandaria-campaign/sessions/2019/2019-08-22-coronation-day.md

 `Pylia` leads him to almost say that the dwarves may be to blame because they built it
 the speculation thing did not play well

-`Belsarin` realizes `Endirin` was worried about portal being diverted, were trying to go to the Watcher
+`Belsaran` realizes `Endirin` was worried about portal being diverted, were trying to go to the Watcher

 Want to send some glass jars to Khanhold